alexbishop/zig-rbtree/README.md

         }
     }

-    // remove some entreies from the tree
+    // remove some entries from the tree
     _ = tree.remove(7);
     _ = tree.remove(3);
     _ = tree.remove(5);